syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/polygon.md

 * [BorderWidth](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Maps.MapsPolygon.html#Syncfusion_EJ2_Maps_MapsPolygon_BorderWidth) - It is used to change the width of the border in the polygon shape.
 * [BorderOpacity](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Maps.MapsPolygon.html#Syncfusion_EJ2_Maps_MapsPolygon_BorderOpacity) - It is used to change the opacity of the border in the polygon shape.

-You can also include “n” polygon shapes inside the [PolygonSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Maps.MapsPolygonSettings.html) property.
+> You can also include “n” polygon shapes using the [Polygons](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Maps.MapsPolygonSettings.html#Syncfusion_EJ2_Maps_MapsPolygonSettings_Polygons) property.

 The following example shows how to customize the polygon shape over the geometry map.